nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.
+* Delegates command execution and command history selection to the logic component.

 ### Logic component